bomonike/bomonike.github.io/kanban.md

 The transparency made possible by visible cards enable "lean manufacturing" practioners to measure lead time and cycle time as a way to highlight problem areas.

-Kanban is described as an approach that "pulls" items from upstream rather than having items "pushed" downstream processes.
+Kanban is described as an approach that "pulls" items from upstream rather than having items "pushed" to downstream processes. <a target="_blank" href="https://www.youtube.com/watch?v=Levkx8f0qL4">This video</a> shows how Kanban is used within a physical factory.

-Kanban aims focus on the "now" -- on the most urgent items at the top of the "Doing" stack.

 ## Trello.com